nadirlc/pak-php-framework/README.md

     ├── pages
 </b></pre>

-<p class="mt-4">The config folder holds the application configuration files.
+<p>The config folder holds the application configuration files.
 Each file should contain a single method called <b>GetConfig</b>.
 This method should return an array containing configuration data, which overrides the default framework configuration.
 See the folder <b>framework/config</b>, for the default configuration files.</p>

 <p>The <b>Custom.php</b> file can contain custom configuration.
-The <b>UrlMapping.txt</b> file defines the url routing information for the application.</p>
+The <b>Callables.txt</b> file defines the url routing information for the application.</p>

 <p>The <b>lib</b> folder should contain the user defined library files.
 The <b>ui</b> folder contains the user interface related code.
 It should contains the sub folders shown in the above example.
 The <b>css</b> sub folder contains application css files, the <b>images</b> folder contains application image files, the <b>js</b> folder contains application JavaScript files.
 The <b>html</b> folder contains the html template fles.
 The <b>pages</b> folder should hold files that derive from the <b>\Framework\Application\Page</b> base class.</p>